 There are a multitude of different pressures that can create the conditions for potential ethical dilemmas and conflicts in HR.
 It is therefore paramount to have a set of moral principles that dictate an organisation’s behaviour, especially within the HR team.

-Why do we need to be weary of Ethics when it comes to the use of AI in HR?
+Why do we need to be wary of Ethics when it comes to the use of?

 Qlearsite consultant Charlotte Murray, recently wrote a blog on AI and Ethics – with great power comes great responsibility.
 Charlotte frames the ethical dilemmas that the implementation of AI poses to society and organisations, which provides great context to the broader arguments.